Decorated Renegade 75mm

-In 1984 Nick Gatto asked if we could design a special club for his son Anthony.
-After working on several designs we came up the 75MM numbers club.
-In 1985 we tested several club lengths, weights and spins to arrive at our final version.
-The original concept was to use the 75MM as training clubs for learning six or seven club solo juggling patterns and then switch to the 95MM short handled club after perfecting the pattern.
+In 1984, Nick Gatto asked if we could design a special juggling club for his son Anthony.
+After working on the design and testing several club lengths, weights, and spins in 1985, we finally landed on our final version of the 75mm numbers club.
+While this club is a great size for shorter jugglers, the original concept was also to use 75mm clubs to train for six or seven club solo juggling patterns, and then switch to the 95mm short handled club after perfecting the pattern.
+This club comes in your choice of color and decoration.

-If the juggler is less than 4 1/2 feet tall this club is the perfect size for them.
-The short length, lightweight and narrow handle is well proportioned to size and strength of their bodies.
-When the child approaches five feet tall they should be able to use the 85MM club (short handle) and this would be a better selection.
+The 75mm also makes a great child's club—if the juggler is less than 4 1/2 feet tall this club is the perfect size for them.
+The short length, light weight and narrow handle is well proportioned to the size and strength of their bodies.
+When the child approaches 5 feet tall they should be able to use the 85mm club (short handle) and this would be a better selection.

 75mm Club Specifications